 If you are a company and would like to reach our community of moms, we would love to talk to you and create a customizable program that achieves your marketing objectives.
 You can reach us at firstname.lastname@example.org.

-We have affiliate revenue relationships with certain retailers, like Amazon.com, for example.
-As of August 2012, Skimlinks handles all our affiliate relationships with retailers (other than Amazon.com).
+We have affiliate revenue relationships with Amazon.com, and with other retailers that are handled by third parties like Skimlinks, RewardStyle, Commission Junction and Linkshare.
 If you see a link to a retailer, please assume that it is an affiliate link.
-HOWEVER, rest assured that our affiliate relationships do not guide our editorial content, WHATSOEVER.
+However, rest assured that our affiliate relationships do not guide our product recommendations, at all.

 Trademarks, Copyrights and Ideas